Jorge13Math/Binary-Clasification/Readme.md

 # Introduction
 This repository aims to show the result and the methodology used to achieve the objectives of the technical test.
-The task is based on binary clasification problem, using Python programming language for their development.
+The task is based on binary classification problem, using Python programming language for their development.

 # Getting Started